rapidsai/cudf/docs/cudf/source/cudf_pandas/how-it-works.md

 # How it Works

-When using cuDF's pandas Accelerator Mode, operations execute on the GPU where possible and on the CPU otherwise, synchronizing under the hood as needed.
+When using cuDF's pandas accelerator mode, operations execute on the GPU where possible and on the CPU otherwise, synchronizing under the hood as needed.
 This applies to pandas usage in both your code and third-party libraries you're using, ensuring it works with all of your pandas-based tools.

 ![cudf-pandas-execution-flow](../_static/cudf-pandas-execution-flow.png)